Facebook changes 'Trending' feature to rely less on human editors

-SAN FRANCISCO (Reuters) - Facebook Inc (FB.O) changed its popular "Trending" feature, which shows users the most-talked about topics of the day, to make it more automated and further eliminate the potential for human bias, the company wrote in a blog post on Friday.
+SAN FRANCISCO, Aug 26 (Reuters) - Facebook Inc changed its popular "Trending" feature, which shows users the most-talked about topics of the day, to make it more automated and further eliminate the potential for human bias, the company wrote in a blog post on Friday.

 The update is Facebook's latest attempt in recent months to stress its neutrality as its influence grows.